AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 AI handles the packaging.

-Maitreya Shah, Technology Policy Director at the American Association of People with Disabilities, named what sits beneath the convenience: "That feeling of agency, of being able to do things independently, with AI helping you without involving family members or caregivers — all of that feels very transformative."
+AI doesn't eliminate masking, but it transfers the burden from the person to the tool.
+The idea still comes from you — the creative leap, the pattern you spotted, the connection nobody else made.
+AI just handles the translation into whatever format the workplace expects.
+Maitreya Shah of the American Association of People with Disabilities named what sits beneath the convenience: "That feeling of agency, of being able to do things independently, with AI helping you without involving family members or caregivers — all of that feels very transformative."

 Agency.
 Independence.
 Privacy.
-These aren't productivity features.
-They're dignity.
+Not productivity features.
+Dignity.

 The Tools People Actually Use